jupyterlab/jupyterlab/docs/source/user/extensions.rst

 .. warning::

     Only one mode at a time is allowed.
-If your or your server administrator configures both black and white listings, the extension manager will be disabled
+If you or your server administrator configures both black and white listings, the extension manager will be disabled.

 .. figure:: images/listings/simultaneous_black_white_listings.png